 Is slime a liquid or solid?
 We call it a Non-newtonian fluid because it’s a little bit of both!

-The base for this scented slime uses one of our most basic slime recipes which is clear glue, water, baking soda, and saline solution.
+This scented slime uses one of our most basic slime recipes which is clear glue, water, baking soda, and saline solution.
+Now if you don’t want to use saline solution, you can absolutely test out one of our other basic recipes using liquid starch or borax powder.

 - Discover the best slime ingredients and get the right slime supplies the first time!